JaSt17/STARGEN/README.md

     - **Distance lines**: Display underlying distance lines for a detailed view.
     - **Default map window**: Set standard coordinates and zoom level for specific areas of interest.

-Now, you can explore genetic distances over time using the interactive folium map from TMGB.
+Now, you can explore genetic distances over time using the interactive folium map from STARGEN.

 ## Repository Structure

 - **0_data**: Holds three xlsx files.

   - `aDNA_30GPs.xlsx`: Contains the combined samples from the AADR and additional samples gathered for this study.
   - `aDNA_30GPs_AADR.xlsx`: Contains only the AADR dataset samples.
   - `aDNA_30GPs_new_samples.xlsx`: Contains the new samples gathered for this study.

   Each of these files lists the Genetic ID, the Publication, the Date of the sample, the Locality, the Political entity, the coordinates, the SNPs hit on autosomal targets, and the values for the 30 Admixture components.
 - **scr**: Contains all the scripts necessary for the tool.

   - `app.py`: Holds the code for the Streamlit application.
 It allows the interactive usage of the tool.
   - `func.py`: Contains all the necessary functions to run the `app.py` script.
   - `initial_run.py`: Script to be run in the initial setup phase to create the distance matrix from the `aDNA_30GPs.xlsx` file.